 Everything in Italy has a story and this is no different.
 Chiacchiere means to chat in Italian.
 Because I never stopped talking as a kid, my grandmother would always say to me “chiacchiere, chiacchiere, chiacchiere” – meaning chatter, chatter, chatter.
-When you eat ciacchiere, they crackle and crunch as you bite into the fragile, crispy fried pastry making a lot of noise, spreading crumbs all over the place and sprinkling you with confectionary sugar.
-They are only eaten once a year, preceding Lent.
+When you eat ciacchiere they crackle and crunch as you bite into the fragile, crispy fried pastry making a lot of noise, spreading crumbs all over the place and sprinkling you with confectionary sugar.
+They are eaten once a year, preceding Lent.
 Chiacchiere encourages chain eating.

 The Venice Carnevale takes place at the end of February and is the most famous in Europe.
 Carnevale is celebrated with colorful festivals all over Italy.
 Masquerade balls, entertainment, music, spectacular papier–mâché floats and of course “dolci traditionali di Carnevale”.
 This deleciate cookie is referred to as ”Fritelle de Carnevale”.

 I have found about 17 names so far for this cookie.
 Chiacchiere is the name used in the region of Lombardy, Cenci in Campania, Frappe in Emilia Romana, Crostoli in Venezia.
 They are also called Bugle, Strappole, Lattughe to name but a few regional variations.
 So what is in a name?
 It is as important as the recipe and those of us who adore this cookie can easily get into a heated discussion about its origins and its name.
 But the fun part is resolving it with a glass of white wine and a bowl full of Cenci.
 Like every Italian family, our recipe came from my grandmother, who was born in Avellino, (Campania, Italy).
 She called them Cenci.